-Tramadol/Ultram withdrawal can be a painful process, particularly after heavy use.
+Tramadol/Ultram withdrawal can be a painful process particularly after heavy use.
 Symptoms are typically experienced within hours of stopping the use and can last up to several weeks after, depending on the intensity of Tramadol/Ultram use.
-Symptoms of Tramadol/Ultram withdrawal can include sweating, malaise, anxiety, depression, cramp-like pains in the muscles, severe muscle and bone aching, leg kicking (kicking the habit), yawning, sneezing, tears, severe and long lasting sleep difficulties (insomnia), nausea, vomiting, diarrhea, goose bump skin (cold turkey), cramps, and fever.
-All of these symptoms can be quite pronounced, causing the patient to experience such intense pain and suffering that a "cold turkey" withdrawal is unbearable, causing the patient to continue their drug use.
+Symptoms of Tramadol/Ultram withdrawal can include: sweating, malaise, anxiety, depression, cramp-like pains in the muscles, severe muscle and bone aching, leg kicking (kicking the habit), yawning, sneezing, tears, severe and long lasting sleep difficulties (insomnia), nausea, vomiting, diarrhea, goose bump skin (cold turkey), cramps, and fever.
+All of these symptoms, can be quite pronounced causing the patient to experience such intense pain and suffering that a “cold turkey” withdrawal is unbearable, triggering the patient to continue their drug use.

 Rapid Anesthesia Tramadol/Ultram Detox

-The patient's vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
+The patient’s vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
 In the days that follow, the patient often sleeps more than usual.
-Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® has been shown to be significantly more effective than other courses of Tramadol/Ultram addiction treatment.
+Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® is significantly more effective than other courses of Tramadol/Ultram addiction treatment.

 If you are using opiate drugs to control pain and feel you are using more and more to get the same pain relief, you may be suffering from a common condition caused from opiate drug use; read about this condition called Hyperalgesia.
 Also, read about hormones and how the chronic use of opiate drugs can decrease the body’s ability to produce the proper amount of testosterone and estrogen.